 The ratings should also be comparable over time.
 That is, a rating of 500 last year should mean roughly the same thing as a rating of 500 today.
 This makes it possible to observe trends and to track performance over time.

 Ratings should be based on objective, verifiable data, rather than opinion or subjective judgements.
-They should be correlated with real-world outcomes.
+They should be correlated with real-world outcomes, including directly tied to risk of data breaches and predictive of company financial performance.

 Ratings should be intuitive, consistent and easy to understand.
 It should be clear what effect findings have on ratings, and why.

 Security ratings are a valuable tool to help organizations understand their security performance and those of their vendors.
 Security ratings were created with the goal of increasing transparency about cybersecurity, enabling dynamic, informed interactions between global market participants and incentivizing a more trustworthy and secure global ecosystem.
+BitSight ratings specifically are correlated with financial performance and likelihood of data breaches to help organizations be as informed as possible when managing their cybersecurity.
 As the framework for creating the methodology behind our ratings, BitSight uses the US Chamber of Commerce’s Principles for Fair and Accurate Security Ratings, which we helped develop.

 To uphold the fairness of our ratings, all rated entities are entitled to the below rights, as part of the review process: